Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 In a world where high-powered cameras are becoming more common, more than pixel count is needed to set a good security camera apart.
 Here are some things to consider.

-Another thing to consider when investing in an outdoor home security camera is a field of view.
-You want the camera you choose to be able to capture images from important access points around your home and have limited blind spots.
-Our top pick has a 130-degree field of view, while other recommendations have a wider degree.
+Field of view: Another thing to consider when investing in an outdoor home security camera is the field of view.
+You want the camera you choose to capture images from key access points around your home, and to have limited blind spots.
+Our top pick has a 130-degree field of view, while other recommendations offer a wider field of view.
 One thing to remember: You may need to restrict the field of view so you aren’t looking into your neighbors’ properties.

 From data breaches to sharing your footage without your consent, there are plenty of concerns about the security of your security footage.
 Ensure you sign on with a company you trust to maintain your privacy.

-We have excluded from our security camera recommendations any cameras from the well-known brand Wyze.
-The company received criticism after some customers reported being able to see live feeds of cameras that weren’t theirs.
-For that reason and previous security issues, Reviewed has decided to withdraw recommendations for all Wyze security cameras.
+We have excluded Wyze cameras from our security camera recommendations.
+The company faced criticism after some customers reported seeing live feeds from cameras that weren’t theirs.
+For that reason and due to previous security issues, Reviewed has decided to withdraw its recommendations for all Wyze security cameras.

 Two-factor authentication: This security feature, which sends a code to your mobile device to verify that it’s really you, is available on many home security cameras and should be sought out and activated.
 That way, if someone tries to hack into your account, you will receive an alert and can quickly resolve the problem.